As an author or a publisher, you’re going to be doing a ton of book marketing in an attempt to direct readers to your book’s Amazon page.

 From here, the visitor has the choice to either click the read more button, click the buy button, or abandon the page.

-We don’t want them to abandon the page, so hopefully, between our hook, blurb, title, cover, and reviews, we’ve convinced them to buy the book, or at the very least, keep learning more about your book and carry on to the body of the description.
+You don’t want them to abandon the page, so hopefully, between your hook, blurb, title, cover, and reviews, you’ve convinced them to buy the book, or at the very least, keep learning more about your book and carry on to the body of the description.

 Body of the Description